Shadow (Final Fantasy): Conception and design

 Nomura's early draft of Shadow differed heavily from the finalized design.

 Final Fantasy VI was developed with the mindset that none of the playable cast was the protagonist, and that each of them were equally the "main character".
 The cast of characters were selected from submissions from across the development team, with artist Tetsuya Nomura contributing the characters Setzer and Shadow, the latter of which was based on an unused concept he had proposed for Final Fantasy V where that game's ninja character class could use a dog to attack.
 Once the characters were selected, each individual would write their character's story, with Yoshinori Kitase balancing the plot as things developed.

-Standing 178 cm (5 ft 10 in) tall, an early draft of the character's appearance was drawn by Nomura, while Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
+Standing tall, an early draft of the character's appearance was drawn by Nomura, while Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
 Given full creative freedom, Amano wanted to make "real" and "alive" characters, though with consideration for their representation in-game as small computer sprites.
 Amano's concepts for Shadow were converted into sprite form by Kazuko Shibuya who had been acting as an intermediary between Amano and the development team, as the character's artwork was completed early in the game's development process.
 Shadow's finalized design depicted him as a ninja in a black bodysuit that covered most of his face.
 Select pieces of dark blue and gold armor adorn it, including across his brow where a blue horn protrudes from the left hand side, and a sash surrounds his waist.
 Meanwhile, Interceptor is depicted as a doberman with black and brown fur.
 An alternate design depicting Shadow with a blue and yellow color scheme while Interceptor had a red and white striped pattern was also conceived by Amano, but went unused.

 Shadow was originally intended to die on the Floating Continent, with Kitase stating he felt it was a fitting death for the character.
 However, he had also been wanting to incorporate a time limit into at least one section of the game to help create a sense of tension, and chose to improvise the scene where players could instead rescue him before escaping.
 Meanwhile, the dream sequences were meant to be a callback to the characters Faris Scherwiz and Lenna Tycoon in Final Fantasy V, as a sort of mini "drama series" within the game itself to illustrate his past.
 The last two of these were specifically meant to clarify Shadow's relationship as Relm's father, with a cut follow up scene where Strago would have confronted him alone to confirm his identity.